 3. Trust yourself and know yourself

-As incomprehensible as it might sound at this particular moment, you already knew the truth, a long time before you began searching for it.
-At least that was what I began to realize the more dots I connected and the more vivid the pieces of the mosaic – “the bigger picture” – became.
 At first there was the framework, things that I knew from deep within myself since childhood, thoughts that randomly appeared during the different stages of my life.
 Later in life, I began to discover increasingly more details of the picture within this framework, noticing that the thoughts I had trivialized as merely a child’s vivid imagination had become the foundation of what I was unearthing.
 And just to clarify this, the childlike conclusions I had drawn at that time were really nothing special; there weren’t even many of them, but I still remember each of those in their full complexity, like the predominant thought that we are all the same, no matter what skin colors, religion or physical distances separate us superficially.

 4. Be patient, insight will come to you when ready